Georgetown University Georgetown University Logo

 Disciplines

-Doyle Seminars are small, upper-level classes that foster dialogue on diversity and difference through student research and co-curricular learning.
-Doyle Seminars focus on a range of topics addressing critical questions of national, social, cultural, religious, moral, and other forms of difference.
-The program provides funding for faculty to support learning inside and outside the classroom.
-Previous seminars have welcomed guest speakers and sponsored class outings around Washington, DC.
+Doyle Seminars were small, upper-level classes that fostered dialogue on diversity and difference through student research and co-curricular learning.
+Doyle Seminars focused on a range of topics addressing critical questions of national, social, cultural, religious, moral, and other forms of difference.
+Previous seminars welcomed guest speakers and sponsored class outings around Washington, DC.

 For Faculty